mongodb/docs/source/includes/fact-latencystats-reference.rst

            * - ``micros``
-             - A 64-bit integer giving the inclusive upper time bound of the current latency range in microseconds.
+             - A 64-bit integer giving the inclusive lower time bound of the current latency range in microseconds.

                The document's range spans between the previous document's